YusufYacoobali/MARL-AI-Overcook/README.md

 Note that Reinforcement Learning methods cannot be mixed with the other methods.
 If using Reinforcement Learning, all agents have to using the same method.

-Although our work uses object-oriented representations for observations/states, the `OvercookedEnvironment.step` function returns _image observations_ in the `info` object.
+Although the work uses object-oriented representations for observations/states, the `OvercookedEnvironment.step` function returns _image observations_ in the `info` object.
 They can be retrieved with `info['image_obs']`.

 ### Additional commands

-The above commands can also be appended with the following flags:
+It is recommended to use the following flag:

 - `--record` will save the observation at each time step as an image in `misc/game/record`.